 Knowing that biscuits have a ratio of 1:2:3, that is 1 part fat, 2 parts liquid, and 3 parts flour, by weight, you can use this to make a batch of biscuits, big or small.
 You can make a batch of biscuits with 100 grams of fat, 200 grams of liquid, and 300 grams of flour.
 You'll end up with about 8 biscuits this way (if you cut them with a 2.5 " round biscuit cutter).

 Want more biscuits?
 Double all the amounts, so make a batch with 200 grams of fat, 400 grams of liquid, and 600 grams of flour.
 You should be able to make about 16 biscuits this way, more or less depending on how you cut them.

-Want to make less biscuits, then cut the ingredients by half: combine 50 grams of fat, 100 grams of liquid, and 150 grams of flour to make as little as 4 or 5 biscuits.
+Want to make fewer biscuits, then cut the ingredients in half: combine 50 grams of fat, 100 grams of liquid, and 150 grams of flour to make as little as 4 or 5 biscuits.

 The beauty of working with a ratio is that you can easily scale up and down a recipe to make more or less.
 Just don't forget the leavening agents, obviously.
 Biscuits are often referred to as baking powder biscuits for a reason: they need baking powder too!

 The fat of choice for many bakers is butter, but feel free to deviate from this and explore other solid-fat options for biscuits, like duck fat and bacon fat!
 Note that with butter, you are adding 80 % fat (up to 84 %) and some moisture, whereas, with bacon fat and duck fat, these solid fats are 100 % fat, no water added.